 Invoices also reflect the goods or services that were specifically requested in either a purchase order or some other requisition request.

-See more about the difference in these types of accounts payable in our article What is the Difference Between a PO and Non PO Invoice?
+You can learn more about the difference in these types of accounts payable in our article What is the Difference Between a PO and Non PO Invoice?

-How Do Companies Handle This?
+How Do Companies Handle Accounts Payable?

 Firstly, they review transactions between the company and its vendors/suppliers.
 Secondly, they ensure that all legitimate invoices get approved, processed, and paid on time.

-Processing an invoice includes extracting important data from the invoice and inputting it into the company’s financial, bookkeeping, or ERP system.
+Processing an invoice includes extracting important data from the invoice and then inputting it into the company’s financial, bookkeeping, or ERP system.

 The invoices then go through the company’s business process including invoice approval, filing, and payment.

 Lastly, accounts payable pays the invoice.